acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

   </svg>
 </ImgComparisonSlider>

-### Customizing the date header
+### The date header
 There are two approaches you can take:
-- Customize the date headers of the scheduler with the [renderDay](#renderer-renderDay) option by adding relevant content, labels or completely change how they look.
+- Customize the date headers of the Scheduler with the [renderDay](#renderer-renderDay) option by adding relevant content, labels or completely change how they look.
 It takes a function that should return the desired markup.
 The Eventcalendar will take care of the positioning, but everything else (like background color, hover effect, etc.) is left to you.
 The render function will receive an object as parameter.
-This data can be used to show day specific things on the scheduler.
+This data can be used to show day specific things on the Scheduler.
 - If you are looking to customize only the content and don't want to bother with the styling of the event, you can use the [renderDayContent](#renderer-renderDayContent) option.
-You will get the styling taken care of by the Eventcalendar, and you can focus on what you show besides the day number a.k.a. the content.
+You will get the styling taken care of by the Eventcalendar, and you can focus on what you show besides the day number.
 The template will receive an object as data.
-This data can be used to show day specific things on the scheduler.
+This data can be used to show day specific things on the Scheduler.

 Check out how you can style the date header in [this example](https://demo.mobiscroll.com/scheduler/date-header-template#) or just play with the slider below to see the differences.